Qrucio/temp-files-deleter/README.md

+### --- You need to run the file as administrator for it to access the "prefetch" folder ---

 # Temporary Files Deleter

 This program is designed to delete all **unnecessary temporary files** from your computer.
 It will delete files from the following directories: